 A key factor in the success of any scheduling system is the ability to integrate the scheduling software with existing production data systems.
 An accurate schedule depends upon precise production system status at the beginning of the schedule window, and complete data on new orders.
 Although it is possible to enter this required data manually, it is usually not practical to do so.
-Using AIM you can import information from other sources with speed and ease.
+Using AIM information can be imported from other sources with speed and ease.